abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/deploy.md

              ├─1944 "nginx: worker process"
              └─1945 "nginx: worker process"
 ```
-Also, you can use the below command to see the installed version of Nginx:
+Also, you can use the below command to see the installed version of NGINX:

 ```console
 nginx -v